-Statement Description Reference IMSBSDS Identifies the high-level qualifier of the IMS bootstrap data set, which is used when reading source metadata from the IMS catalog.
+Statement Description Reference DL1_INITIAL_CHKP Controls whether PowerExchange sets an initial checkpoint for an IMS netport job.
+In case the job encounters a problem, you can perform a ROLLBACK to the beginning of the job using the checkpoint ID set by DL1_INITIAL_CHKP.
+"DL1_INITIAL_CHKP Statement" on page 150 IMSBSDS Identifies the high-level qualifier of the IMS bootstrap data set, which is used when reading source metadata from the IMS catalog.
 Also indicates the order in which PowerExchange searches for DBD information in the DBDLIB library or IMS catalog.
-"IMSBSDS Statement" on page 164 IMSID Defines the IMS subsystem information that PowerExchange uses for IMS bulk data movement operations and for IMS log-based CDC.
-"IMSID Statement" on page 165 LU00FILE Specifies the partitioned data set extended (PDSE) that you allocated to hold database descriptor (DBD) output from the IMS Catalog Builder Utility, DFS3LU00.
-"LU00FILE Statement" on page 183 ODBASUPP Controls whether PowerExchange can use the Open Database Access (ODBA) interface to access IMS databases and unload data sets for bulk data movement operations.
-"ODBASUPP Statement" on page 192
+"IMSBSDS Statement" on page 169 IMSID Defines the IMS subsystem information that PowerExchange uses for IMS bulk data movement operations and for IMS log-based CDC.
+"IMSID Statement" on page 170 LU00FILE Specifies the partitioned data set extended (PDSE) that you allocated to hold database descriptor (DBD) output from the IMS Catalog Builder Utility, DFS3LU00.
+"LU00FILE Statement" on page 188 ODBASUPP Controls whether PowerExchange can use the Open Database Access (ODBA) interface to access IMS databases and unload data sets for bulk data movement operations.
+"ODBASUPP Statement" on page 197